jundalisay/superb/content/en/research/einstein/ether/part-1.md

 <!-- This dualism still confronts us in unextenuated form  -->

-In the theory of Hertz, matter is=
+In the theory of Hertz, matter is:
 - the bearer of velocities, kinetic energy, and mechanical pressures, and
 - electromagnetic fields which also occur in vacuo (in free ether)